KumarAmitt/Private-Events/README.md

 gem install rspec
 ```

-- When the installation is complete, type this command inside `private-events` folder to run the tests :
+- When the installation is complete, type this command inside `Private-Events` folder to run the tests :

 ```bash
 rspec